 Without treatment, varicose veins typically do not disappear on their own.
 In fact, they often gradually get worse over time.
 Varicosities rarely regress on their own.

-However, early treatment can effectively close off problem veins before they expand.
+However, early treatment can effectively block problem veins before they enlarge.
 Medications, compression stockings, and lifestyle changes can help you manage symptoms of visible varicose veins.
-Overall, the condition is unlikely to go away without a medical intervention.
+Overall, the condition is unlikely to resolve without medical intervention.

 What happens if you don’t remove varicose veins?